So here is my second Income and Traffic Report at Soukaina Collections, as part of my new “Crochet Blogging Tips” section on the blog.

 All free crochet also sent me a lot of traffic.
 People like my crochet baby dress pattern, my crochet hats and my new ear warmer.
 I need to create more dresses and even some sets.
 I believe traffic will double when I do that.

 What’s working great at the moment is Facebook, they bring me most of my social traffic as you can see.

 Ravelry gave me some more love as well this month.
 Some people tried my patterns, and many have some of my designs in their queue.
 No sales from Ravelry though.

 Pinterest: I got steady traffic for them.
 I’ve been reading about Pinterest, and experts like the girl at Simple Pin Media say that Pinterest is rather a long term strategy.
-Sure, in 2015-17, all you needed to do was to create a few pins, pin fifty time a day.
+Sure, in 2015-17, all you needed to do was to create a few pins, pin fifty times a day.
 Then you’d join a couple of group boards and pin like crazy and in just two months, you could see thousands of visitors to your blog or shop.
 Unfortunately, it’s not the case anymore because (almost) every online marketers/shop owners are on Pinterest.
 So to stand up, you need a solid strategy.
-Most important thing here is: Pinning consistently and take beautiful pictures.
+The most important thing here is: Pinning consistently and take beautiful pictures.
 Then, with the right strategy (and perhaps a few promoted pins), I may see the thousands of visits (and sales) per month.
-I don’t have that much images of my own to pin, so I need to create more designs.
+I don’t have that many images of my own to pin, so I need to create more designs.
 I need to up my game a little bit here.

 I’ve got five visits from Youtube, which is weird cause I’m not on Youtube and didn’t post a single video there…

 - Publish 10 new blog posts: I only posted five (school started, etc.)

 - Make my first affiliate commission: I did it!